Louiskovski/SuperBlenderGalaxy/README.md

 Before doing anything, save your Blender file.

-You can import full galaxies or individual zones.
+You can import full galaxies and/or individual zones.
 Simply enter the zone or galaxy name and click on Import Galaxy or Import Zone.
 If **Asset Searching Enabled** is set to 1, the plugin searches for assets in a given folder structure using the levels object names in Blender files and links them.
 More about this at **Asset Usage**.

 # Exporting Levels